 Guru ✨ or Guide 💡 ?

 As a self-taught designer/developer, with no formal education in design or software development, I find it hard to show my work.
 It's a difficult situation to explain.
-Even when I feel the need to, this need to share is always overpowered by overwhelming fear.
+Even when I want to, the need to share is always overpowered by overwhelming fear.
 The fear of being exposed as a fraud or an imposter.
 What qualifies you to give a public opinion on a subject matter in a profession?
 Do you have to be a professional yourself?
 What then makes you a professional?

 What qualifies you to give a public opinion on a subject matter in a profession?